yiisoft/yii2/docs/guide/runtime-logging.md

 As aforementioned, log messages are maintained in an array by the [[yii\log\Logger|logger object]].
-To limit the memory consumption by this array, the logger will flush the recorded messages to the [log targets](#log-targets) each time when the array accumulates certain number of log messages.
+To limit the memory consumption by this array, the logger will flush the recorded messages to the [log targets](#log-targets) each time the array accumulates certain number of log messages.
 You can customize this number by configuring the [[yii\log\Dispatcher::flushInterval|flushInterval]] property of the `log` component: